 If you oversee operations in a commercial kitchen, you know that details matter.
 One of the details that matter most is the floor of your work area.
 With a broad variety of flooring systems on the market, it can be difficult to choose the best flooring for a restaurant kitchen.

-At a minimum, every kitchen flooring system should have these qualities:
+At a minimum, Every Kitchen Floor should have these qualities:

 - Easy installation.
 For the best results, you need a flooring system that can be installed quickly and easily, keeping downtime to a minimum.

 - Antimicrobial/hygienic.
 The best kitchen floors are seamless, preventing water or liquids from seeping into cracks, and also acting as a guard against microbial infection.

 - Slip resistance.
 It goes without saying that the best flooring for a restaurant kitchen should be slip-resistant — even when wet — to provide safe footing for your crew.

 - Durability.
 Kitchen floors have to withstand a variety of thermal shocks — i.e. spills of boiling cooking oil, water, and other liquids.
 It also needs to be moisture tolerant.

 - Easy maintenance.
 Flooring should be easy to clean and sanitize, standing up to frequent cleaning and scrubbing, with a watertight seal and non-porous-surfaces.

 Now let’s take a look at the five most commonly used Floors in commercial kitchens, and see how they stack up.

 Top Five Flooring Choices